Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Some very toxic materials can be harmful through skin contact.
 In these instances, it may be necessary to wear protective equipment such as gloves, aprons, boots, hoods or other clothing, depending on the risk of skin contact.
 Choose clothing made of materials that resist permeation, penetration or damage by the chemical.
 The Chemical Protective Clothing OSH Answers has general information on selecting gloves and other chemical protective clothing.
 The MSDS should recommend appropriate materials.
 If it does not, contact the chemical supplier for specific information.

 Eye protection is important when working with very toxic materials.
 Selection of the most appropriate type depends on factors such as how the material is used, physical characteristics (e.g. fine powder, liquid, vapour, etc.) and potential health effects (e.g. eye irritant, skin irritant, toxicity through skin absorption, etc.).
-In some cases, it may be necessary to wear a face shield to protect the face from splashes.
+In some cases, it may be necessary to wear a face shield (with safety glasses or goggles) to protect the face from splashes.
 The Safety Glasses OSH Answers has information on selecting PPE for protecting the eyes and face.
-The current Canadian Standards Association (CSA) Standard Z94.3 "Industrial Eye and Face Protectors," provides additional advice on selection and use of eye and face protectors.
+The current CSA Standard Z94.3 "Industrial Eye and Face Protectors," provides additional advice on selection and use of eye and face protectors.